uowaep/CubiQuake/README.md

 If the world files don't exist they will generate into /gamedata/data/worlds/worldname and the world will spawn after generation.

+### Multiplayer
+Multiplayer seems to be working.
+Other player's cubcs load in your view, but that was expected.
+Fixing that is on the ToDo.
+Get the server from http://fte.triptohell.info/downloads.
+Use the cubiquakeserver.bat file or check the command line inside to run a dedicated server.

 ### Controls
 Bind | Description | Default Key | Notes
 --- | --- | --- | ---